-I woke up knowing that today was going to be a very emotional day!
-Inkululeko typically does not meet on Fridays but yesterday Zuko announced that we will be holding a workshop and that everyone was welcome to attend.
+I woke up knowing today was going to be a very emotional day!
+Inkululeko typically does not meet on Friday, but yesterday Zuko announced that we will be holding a workshop and that everyone was welcome to attend.

 Zuko (one of the Inkululeko’s staff members and a student doing his honors year – 4th year – at Rhodes University) had asked us to help during his workshop regarding “the rape culture, love and teen dating violence.”
 I was really happy to collaborate because this is a huge topic and I have done similar programs at Bloomfield College with my organization.

 My day started at 8 a.m. again since it was my second day at the hospital.
 I met with the hospital manager who directed me to the medical surgical ward.
 I met their wonderful staff that took me in right away and made me feel welcome.
 The nursing manager of the floor took me on a tour of the unit.
 There were many similarities such as their med room and how they keep schedule drugs (narcotics, pain killers and medications with potential for abuse) locked with a lock and a key, also having two nurses to take scheduled 5&6 drugs.